 Develop a passion for fishing.
 Appreciate and respect the resource so you become an ambassador of this wonderful recreation.
 Give more than you take and learn sound management practices like selective harvest.
 Don’t feel like you have to keep a limit of fish just because it is legal but keep simply what you need.
 Care enough to pick up litter that you see.

-If you are just starting, fishing can seem technical and even overly complicated.
+If you are just starting, ice fishing bluegill can seem technical and even overly complicated.
 Some people might be intimidated because they might not have a lot of equipment.
 Don’t be intimidated.
 At the end of the day, a bluegill has the brain the size of a peanut.
 What makes fishing so much fun for so many people is that anybody can get good at fishing or experience some levels of success.
 In fact, some of the best ice anglers don’t necessarily have a lot of equipment… they just know what to do and where to do it.

 Too accelerate the learning curve, do some research online whenever possible.
 If you don’t have a lot of equipment, choose lakes that have high densities of fish and look for lakes that have relatively clear water.
 Why?
 Because clear water allows you to sight fish where you can often literally watch the fish.
 Some of the absolute best winter bluegill anglers I have ever seen cut their teeth by sight fishing.
 At early ice before there is a lot of snow on the ice, look for weeds frozen into the ice.
 Simply walk out to the edge where the weeds dissipate or disappear so that you are on the outside edge of the weed line.
 That edge is a high percentage starting point.
 Many new anglers might start out with a hand auger because of price and a hand auger can be particularly useful at early ice but electric augers in particular are so easy to use and lightweight that many more women are embracing ice fishing.
 You don’t need to be a lumberjack to drill a hole with today’s equipment.